 Everything We Know About the Film Adaptation of Emily Henry's 'Beach Read'

-The book-to-screen deals were made slightly out of order, with Henry’s second adult novel, People We Meet on Vacation, set to be the first to hit screens, with a Netflix movie due out in early 2026.
-But the film version of her first rom-com novel, Beach Read, should be close behind.
+The book-to-screen deals were made slightly out of order, with Henry’s second adult novel, People We Meet on Vacation, being the first to hit our screens on Netflix in January 2026.
+But the film version of her first rom-com novel, Beach Read, could be close behind.
 20th Century Studios claimed the distribution rights back in 2023, with a writer-director already in place.

 What is 'Beach Read' by Emily Henry about?